greg-kennedy/p5-NRL-TextToPhoneme/README.md

 group names are arbitrary and reproduced from the original paper.
-Note that rules from one group must NOT interfere with those from another: for instance an "ER" group and an "E" group will probably not work properly, because the final rule for "E" could prevent a match against "ER" (depending on sort order of the Perl hash).
+Note that rules from one group must NOT interfere with those from another: for instance an "ER" group and an "E" group will probably not work properly, because the final rule for "E" could prevent a match against "ER", depending on sort order of the Perl hash.
+(The 1976 IPA-to-Votrax rules actually do this, so there is a workaround in the script, but you shouldn't rely on it.)

 Three sets of rules are provided:
 * `eng_to_ipa.json` - the original ruleset for English to IPA, reproduced from